-Whilst lending isn't freely available on social housing investments, and in particular asylum seeker housing investments, there are now a decent number of lenders that will consider it.
+Whilst lending isn’t freely available on asylum seeker housing investments, and in particular long term guaranteed rent investments, there are now a decent number of lenders that will consider it.

 From our experience, the current options are:

 - Cambridge & Counties Bank

 - Fleet Mortgages

 - Together Money

 Of course, the lenders listed above will look at your personal situation and assess things from there.
 Bear in mind that the interest rates are often higher than lending against vanilla buy-to-let, but the fact that we can get borrowing against it is a positive.